openskynetwork/java-adsb/README.md

 ### Packaging

 This is a Maven project.
 You can simply generate a jar file with `mvn package`.
 All the output can afterwards be found in the `target` directory.
+There will be two jar files

+* `libadsb-1.0.jar` contains libadsb, only.
+You should use this in your projects
+* `libadsb-1.0-fat.jar` is packaged with all dependencies to read AVRO files.
+You should use it to decode OpenSky Avro dumps.

 ### Example decoding of position message
 ```java